How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 This plant is less prone to leaf drop, but the characteristic coloring only develops in bright, indirect light.
 Otherwise, it remains medium green.

 This variety grows well in Zones 10 to 11 if you wish to plant one outdoors.
-Indoors, ‘Golden Monique’ will top out at four to five feet tall, and can grow up to 10 feet tall outdoors.
+Indoors, ‘Golden Monique’ will top out at four to five feet tall, growing up to 10 feet tall outdoors.

 Judith